gratestas/synonym-dictionary/README.md

 ## Dictionary
 Dıctıonary inherits the `Graph` class.
 * Each word in the dictionary is a simple vertex (or node) that contains the word as its value.
-* Each pair of words represents an edge in the graph.
+* Each added pair of words are connected by an edge in the graph.
 * the bread-first search is implemented in `traverse` function.

 A special `STATUS` enum property is used to keep track of wether a word in a list of neighbor words connected to the poiner word is visited or not.